-The council has a legal obligation to seize any stray dogs found roaming in the community.
+The council has a legal obligation to seize any stray dogs found in the community.

-The Animal Welfare Officers are constantly patrolling the borough and responding to stray dog complaints from the public.
-It is an offence to allow your dog to stray and the dog wardens have a number of actions they may take for every dog seized.
+The area officers are constantly patrolling the borough and responding to stray dog complaints from the public.
+It is an offence to allow your dog to stray and the area officers have a number of actions they may take for every dog seized.

-If a straying dog is found the Animal Welfare Officers will make every effort to seize it.
-If at all possible we will try and locate the owner and inform them of the offence.
-This is then registered as a first offence.
+If a straying dog is found the area officers will make every effort to seize it.
+If at all possible we will try and locate the owner using the disc and micro chip details and inform them of the offence.
+This is then registered as a first offence and a fixed penalty notice issued for allowing the dog to be off a lead on the highway.

-If your dog carries identification we will try and return the dog to you on the first occasion only.
-We cannot return the dog to you if no one is at home or the wrong details are displayed on the disc.
+If your dog carries identification we will try and return the dog to you.
+We cannot return the dog to you if no one is at home or the wrong details are displayed on the disc or micro chip.
+The dog will be transferred to the council contracted kennels.

-For lost dogs, contact the Animal Welfare Officer as soon as possible and if you need to go out and look for your dog, leave a responsible person at home to answer the door and telephone.
+For lost dogs, contact the council as soon as possible and if you need to go out and look for your dog, leave a responsible person at home to answer the door and telephone.

-If you allow the dog to stray a second time or on a regular basis, the dog will be seized and a recommendation made to the council's legal department to prosecute you the owner.
+If you allow the dog to stray a second time or on a regular basis, you may get a further fixed penalty notice for allowing the dog to be off a lead on the highway or a recommendation made to the council's legal department to prosecute you the owner.

-Retrieving your dog from the kennels is an expensive business.
-You will be responsible for all fees incurred as a result of your dog's detainment.
+Retrieving your dog from the kennels as a result of your dog straying is an expensive business.
+You will be responsible for all fees incurred as a result of your dog's detainment (officer time, government levy, kennel fees), plus any vets fees incurred.

-Please note: In line with the council's policy we never release a dog until all fees are paid in full.
-You cannot go directly to the kennels and claim your dog without the relevant release form from the Animal Welfare Officer or "out of office hours" authorisation form from the duty officer.
+Please note: In line with the council's policy we never release a dog until all fees are paid in full by cash or card.

 Reporting stray dogs